Vallehtelia/DA-BOT/README.md

 # DA-BOT: AI Agent Platform

 A sophisticated AI agent platform with multiple phases of development, featuring safety controls, guardrails, and autonomous operation capabilities.
+The ultimate goal is to create a system that can operate a computer completely unattended, develop itself by writing and testing new functionalities and agents, and continuously improve its own code through self-modification and learning.

 ## Project Overview